 The Translator for Outlook add-in only has to be installed once, but it functions across all of your Outlook client software.
 All data transmitted through the Microsoft Translator service is secured, and never stored, sampled, or shared.

-Spice things up and express your feelings and emotions with animated GIFs.
+Spice things up and express your feelings and emotions by learn how to add GIFs to your Outlook emails.
 Just be careful that they are well-timed, as you still want to come across as a professional.

-GIPHY animations can be great when you’re using this Outlook add-in to design promotional newsletters and other internal communications.
+GIPHY animations are a great employee newsletter idea to use with this Outlook add-in to design promotional newsletters and other internal communications.

 To find GIF images to include in your emails, perform a search (like “monkey”) and drop the image you like best right into your email with a single click.
 If you’re using it at work, you’ll want to make use of the GIPHY search setting to filter out images that aren’t safe for use at work.

 Are you currently using any Outlook add-ins that you’ve found super useful that aren’t on our list?
-If you’re in the market for internal communications tools outside of Outlook, we’ve got a list of those, too!
-Either way, don’t be shy – leave us a comment below!
+If you’re in the market for internal communications tools outside of Outlook, we’ve got you covered.

 Convinced of the power of Outlook add-ins for streamlining your internal communications?
 Want to learn how to track your internal emails using ContactMonkey?
 We can set up a personalized demo for you and your team.